Chaosfirebolt/RomanNumeralConverter/README.md

 # RomanNumeralConverter
 Library for converting roman numerals to arabic and vice versa.

+Versions before `3.0.0` require java 8.
+Since `3.0.0` required java version is 17.

 # Latest version
-Current latest version is 2.1.0
+Current latest version is `3.0.0`.
 <br/>
 Maven dependency
 ```
 <dependency>
     <groupId>com.github.chaosfirebolt.converter</groupId>
     <artifactId>roman-numeral-converter</artifactId>
-    <version>2.1.0</version>
+    <version>3.0.0</version>
 </dependency>
 ```
 [All artifacts in maven central](https://mvnrepository.com/artifact/com.github.chaosfirebolt.converter/roman-numeral-converter)

 # Usage
 Main class dealing with roman numerals is [RomanInteger](src/main/java/com/github/chaosfirebolt/converter/RomanInteger.java).
-It provides constants for basic numerals, used in roman system, public constructors, parsing methods, overrides for hashCode and equals, implementations of Comparable and Cloneable, and simple arithmetic operations.
+It provides constants for basic numerals, used in roman system, public constructors, parsing methods, overrides for hashCode and equals, implementations of Comparable, Cloneable and Serializable.
+Comparable implementation is **NOT** consistent with equals.

+Caching of parsing results can be enabled/disabled, default state is disabled.

 RomanInteger objects are immutable.

 # Examples
 Valid